TwoFivinClimber/INDIVIDUAL-ASSIGNMENT-vocab-YOU-lary/README.md

-# vocab-YOU-lary
+# Vocab-YOU

-In this student assessment, you will be creating an application that allows users to CRUD vocabulary cards, authenticate with Google, and filter.
+I feel this project is a good indication of skills learned as of week 10 at Nashville Software School's Full Stack Web Development Boot Camp we were tasked with creating an application that allows users to CRUD vocabulary cards, authenticate with Google, and filter.

+## About Vocab-You

+This application main purpose is to store note cards centered around Tech-Vocabulary with the ability to see, share, and gather information from mutual users of the program.

+## Using Vocab-You
+### Visit the site at : https://voacb-you.netlify.app

+After authentication, users can begin by adding a category they would like to store information about.

 ## Learning Objectives
 - Single Responsibility Principle (each component/function should have one job)